ChernyshevT/LTPLib_project/README.md

 It is also possible to read data directly from [LXCat](https://lxcat.net)-file using *search*-parameter.
 In this case scan will start from the desired string and points will be readed from the nearest data-block nestled between `"-----"`-lines.

-Log-log interpolation is used to map points into lookup-tale
+Log-log interpolation is used to map points into lookup-table
 $\sigma(\varepsilon) = \exp(a \log\varepsilon)\cdot b$.
 If extrapolation parameter (*exterp*) is bigger than zero and condition $\partial\sigma/\partial\varepsilon$ is fulfilled for high-energies, then extrapolation will be build.